top of page

 The above is all the info/data that you need to build a Rhombic

-Graph labeled "Design Chart for Constructing Rhombic Antennas for Maximum Output," showing curves and gridlines.
+showing a Graph labeled "Design Chart for Constructing Rhombic Antennas for Maximum Output," showing curves and gridlines.
 Text at bottom reads "Figure 190."USED BY k0uo AT THE WORLDS LARGEST hf ANTENNA FARM

 Design chart illustrating the relationship between wave angle, height, and tilt angle for optimizing the construction of rhombic antennas for maximum output.